 I have flown with RyanAir multiple times.
 Somehow, they keep getting more and more greedy.
 You need to pay for almost anything extra – like sitting next to your travel companion, taking your cabin luggage with you, priority boarding etc. The seats are getting thinner, too.
 On the positive side – they still deliver great and mostly on-time service, so short flight are bearable – definitely OK for a short Germany Weekend trip.

 I love coming to Bremen airport.
-Even though this time we had our friends pick us up, it’s really easy to reach the town with public transport.
+Even though this time we had our friends pick us up, it’s really easy to reach the town with either public transport.
 Local transport (tram) departs very frequently and you can buy tickets from the machine inside (costs 2,80€).
 The ride to main train station takes approx. 11 minutes.

 Hanging out in Osnabrück